Genre-defying British singer/songwriter Elles Bailey returns with arguably her best material to date in the shape of her new album Road I Call Home.

 And then you also worked with Dan Auerbach as well on this album.
 I just wondered how did that opportunity come to fruition?

 So that again was Bobby and Roger.
 When I first landed in Nashville back in 2017.
-Brad Nowell who produced some of Bobby’s albums and Bobby who has written a lot on the second album and played the piano on the first record.
+Brad Nowel who produced Wildfire and co-produced Road I Call Home, and Bobby who has written a lot on the second album and played the piano on the first record.
 They took me under their wing and just introduced me around town.
 Bobby had been working with Dan for ages.
 Bobby and Roger, they do loads of writing with him and recording.
 He just said, hey, come in and meet Dan.

 So I got to sit in a session with Dan and Duane Eddy – I was like this is insane.
 I had literally just landed in Nashville.
 Then the next time I was over for a songwriting trip.
 I think had already written three songs – and they said let’s get Dan in.
 So I went over to the studio and we worked together.
 So that’s sort of how that happened.
 And so I’m incredibly grateful to Bobby Wood and Brad Nowell for introducing me to these people, giving me these opportunities.

 Do you have a favourite song on the album and if so, which one and why?